bufbuild-ru/docs/docs/bufstream/deployment/aws/deploy-etcd/index.md

 ## Terraform module

 We also provide a Terraform module at [https://github.com/bufbuild/terraform-modules-bufstream](https://github.com/bufbuild/terraform-modules-bufstream).
-It sets up all necessary components from an empty AWS account, or adds all necessary components to any subset of the required ones that are already installed.If you're setting up from an empty account, the following IAM policy should contain the minimum permissions needed:
+It sets up all necessary components from an empty AWS account, or adds all necessary components to any subset of the required ones that are already installed.

+If you're setting up from an empty account, the following IAM policy should contain the minimum permissions needed:

 ```text
 {